workandplayhard/gov-assist-test/README.md

+# Summary

+## This project is a service platform to convert the long URL into shortened URL

+-   I built a custom request for validation.
+-   To shorten the URL, user should be logged in.
+-   But without log in, we can see the shortened URL list.
+-   I Used laravel default auth feature.
+-   I wrote simple unit tests and feature tests to check the creating shortened URL feature.
+-   After creating the shortened URL, I built a simple rest api to get JSON data.
+-   I registered helper functions to generate random strings and constants.
+-   I implemented a schedule to remove the URL if we don't visit it for 30 days.

 ### Coding Challenge Guidelines and Recommendations

 1. Demonstrate production-level architectural design and code quality.
 2. Demonstrate your knowledge of PHP and Laravel.
 3. Show us you understand git by making logical, incremental check-ins.
 4. Document your solution.

 ## Brief